hoangduytran/blender-manual/manual/editors/3dview/display/gizmo.rst

 Lens
-   Show the gizmo to adjust the focal length (for Perspective cameras) or orthographic scale (for Orthograpic cameras).
+   Show the gizmo to adjust the focal length (for Perspective cameras) or orthographic scale (for Orthographic cameras).
 Focus Distance
    Enable the gizmo for adjusting the focus distance.
 To see this gizmo, you need to enable the :menuselection:`Viewport Display --> Limits` checkbox